jafaarIN/Projects/Auto_Suggestor/README.md

-# 💡 CLI-Based Word Autosuggestor with Feedback-Driven learning
+# CLI Based Word Autosuggestor with Feedback Driven learning

 This is a simple word autosuggestion system written in Python.
 It takes a block of natural language text, splits it into word pairs then suggest the next word based on user input and pair frequency.